christopher-pott/CATSReferenceCollectionsDb/README.md

     NODE_ENV=development node app_mongo.js

-Server runtime logs will be written to /tmp/catsdb.log (this is configurable in logging.js).
+Server runtime logs will be written to ./catsdb.log (logs are configurable in logging.js).

 ### Managing the application lifetime